 Attractions are ideal for children from two to twelve years old.
 For the little ones, Oskar’s Playroom offers foam toys or a pool with balls.
-For older children is Oskar’s free fall jump from 6.20 meters or go-kart racing very popular.
+For older children, Oskar’s free fall jump from 6.20 meters and go-kart-racing are popular activities.
 Click here for more information about each attractions…

 Parking is available free of charge – on Oskar’s parking deck and in the car park below along Burgker Straße.
 Please take care, as everywhere, not to leave valuables visible in the car.

 - From the center of Dresden (main station): Bus 66/B Freital-Deuben to the stop Freital Windbergallee.